 This shift allows travel managers to focus on strategy instead of administration, while employees enjoy smoother travel experiences.

-Emerging Technologies Driving Digital Travel Agencies
+Emerging Technologies Shaping Corporate Travel

 Hybrid Work and Changing Travel Demands